camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 <img src={IdpPublishProjectImg} alt="Publish project screen" />

-1. Unpublished projects are shown with a “Draft” **Status**.
-Click **Publish** to open the **Publish Extraction Project** modal.
+1. Click **Publish** to open the **Publish Extraction Project** modal.
 1. Enter a version name and description for the project and click **Publish**.
-1. The project is published and now available to use [in your processes](idp-integrate.md) or [document automation](idp-document-automation.md) projects.
+1. The project is published and becomes available to use [in your processes](idp-integrate.md) or [document automation](idp-document-automation.md) projects.

 :::note
 Projects only become available in your processes or document automation projects once published.
+Unpublished projects are shown with a “Draft” **Status**.
 :::